po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 * It's done when I have created an instance of the model, or document, named `discountedBook`.

-* It's done when the price of `discountedBook` is reduced by 50 percent and the results logged to the console.
+* It's done when I test the instance method by running `Book.js` and the price of `discountedBook` is reduced by 50 percent and the results logged to the console.

 ---